Azure/batch-shipyard/docs/15-batch-shipyard-configuration-fs.md

 ### Managed Disks: `managed_disks`
-This section defines the disks used by the file server as specified in the `storage_cluster` section.
+This section defines the disks used by the file server as specified in the `storage_clusters` section.
 Not all disks specified here need to be used by the storage cluster, but every disk in the storage cluster should be defined in this section.
 * (optional) `resource_group` this is the resource group to use for the